ImperialCollegeLondon/unit_testing_Cpp/_episodes/l1-01-introduction.md

 > > that is outside of its intended usage.
 At the moment the function will just
 > > return the input value, but whether this is the correct behaviour depends on
 > > the wider context in which it will be used.
 It might be better for this type
-> > of input value to cause an error to be raised however.
+> > of input value to throw an exception, however.
 The value of this
 > > test case is that it encourages you to think about this scenario and what
 > > the behaviour should be.
 It also demonstrates to others that you've
 > > considered this scenario and the function behaviour is as intended.